Farewell To NPR's 'Parallels' Blog — And Hello, 'World'!

 Parallels launched as NPR's international news blog five years ago, in May 2013, hosted by Greg Myre, now NPR's national security correspondent.
 Back then, Greg noted that it was a time "when many American news organizations have retreated from international coverage. ...
 But NPR has been bucking that trend.
 We have reporters around the world who are willing to go anywhere to find a good story and explain what it means."

-Since then, we've published 3,460 stories — a mix of news, analysis, commentary and distinctive, deeply reported and visually compelling features.
+Since then, we've published 3,460 stories — a mix of news, analysis, commentary, and distinctive, deeply reported and visually compelling features.
 Some of Parallels' first stories covered single motherhood in Mexico, the illegal trade in rhino horn and the heavy metal music scene in Kabul.

 More recently, amid the often dizzying churn of world news, we've brought you stories about dating in Saudi Arabia, conditions facing Rohingya refugees, the aftermath of a chemical attack in Syria — plus a look back at a largely forgotten U.S. military intervention in Russia and efforts to stop sorcery-related violence in Papua New Guinea.
 One of readers' all-time favorites was about entire Spanish villages up for sale.